YixingLuan/BabAlign/README.md

 ## Preprocessing

-To create the input data for BabelAlign, following preprocessing steps are required.
+To create the input data for BabAlign, following preprocessing steps are required.

-### [get_tagged_idx_list.py](https://github.com/YixingLuan/BabelAlign/blob/master/preprocess/get_tagged_idx_list.py) - Save source forcus words
+### [get_tagged_idx_list.py](https://github.com/YixingLuan/BabAlign/blob/master/preprocess/get_tagged_idx_list.py) - Save source forcus words

-BabelAlign takes a list of source focus words with their token ids in the source sentences to obtain aligned translations for them.
+BabAlign takes a list of source focus words with their token ids in the source sentences to obtain aligned translations for them.

 Usage description: